vrurg/raku-Async-Workers/README.md

 DESCRIPTION
 ===========

 This module provides an easy way to execute a number of tasks in parallel while allowing to limit the number of simultaneous workers.
-I.e. it won't consume more more resources than a user would consider reasonable.
+I.e. it won't consume more resources than a user would consider reasonable.

 Both OO and procedural interfaces are provided.